With three simple ingredients in the marinade, these tender grilled pork chops are bound to become a summer (or year-round!) favorite!

-As if the recipe isn’t easy enough, doing it this way makes for an absolutely no-fuss dinner (if you remember to take them out of the freezer, that is!).
+As if the recipe isn’t easy enough, doing it this way makes for an absolutely no-fuss dinner.
+As long as you remember to take them out of the freezer, that is!.

-Also, if you don’t own a grill, many people over the years have made these in the oven or in a skillet on the stovetop.
+Also, many people over the years have made these in the oven or in a skillet on the stovetop.

-These days, I most often grill them up on our pellet grill and the slight smokiness from the wood pellets adds a heavenly depth of flavor.
+These days, I most often grill them up on our pellet grill.
+The slight smokiness from the wood pellets adds a heavenly depth of flavor.